Fiserv/firstvision-apac/docs/APIs/Account-Management/Upgrade_Account_Product.md

 # Upgrade Account Product

-This service will validate input message details and perform upgrade Accounts Product.
+This service will validate input message and upgrades customer's account product.

 ## Endpoint